Blog

 Limitation

-Not designed for creating public, consumer-facing apps for app stores.
+Not designed for public, consumer-facing app store apps

 Pricing

-The standout feature of this mobile app making software is EAS Build, which allows developers to build iOS app binaries without owning a Mac.
-This cloud-based continuous integration service handles the entire build process for both iOS and Android.
-EAS also simplifies app store submissions and enables "over-the-air" updates, allowing developers to push bug fixes and small changes directly to users' devices without a full app store review.
-While the core Expo tools are free, EAS operates on a usage-based pricing model.
+The standout feature is EAS Build, which lets developers compile iOS app binaries without owning a Mac.
+EAS also enables over-the-air updates, pushing bug fixes directly to users without a full app store review.

 Feature